jneug/typst-mantys/README.md

 ## Changelog

+### Version 0.1.3

+- Fix for some datatypes not being displayed properly (thanks to @tingerrr).
+- Fix for impbalanced outline columns (thanks again to @tingerrr).

 ### Version 0.1.2

 - Added [hydra](https://typst.app/universe/package/hydra) for better detetion of headings in page headers (thanks to @tingerrr for the suggestion).